 PRODUCTO EN PREPEDIDO.
-FECHA ESTIMADA DE DISPONIBILIDAD INDICADA POR EL FABRICANTE: JULIO-AGOSTO DE 2020.
+FECHA ESTIMADA DE DISPONIBILIDAD INDICADA POR EL FABRICANTE: 1T DE 2021.
 ESTA FECHA PUEDE SUFRIR MODIFICACIONES.

 PRECIO ESPECIAL DE PREORDER (SU PVP ES DE 59 €)

 Devil Boats: PT Boats in the Solomons is a solitaire, tactical-level wargame.
 You, as commander, will lead a squadron of four US Navy PT boats on nightly missions against Japanese forces in the Solomon Islands during the summer months of 1943.

 Sleek, fast, and heavily-armed, US Navy PT boats were soon given the nickname ‘Devil Boats’ by Imperial Japanese forces for their ability to suddenly show up out of nowhere, inflict heavy damage, and then quickly disappear again under the cover of night.
 From General Douglas Mc Arthur’s evacuation from the Philippines in 1942, throughout numerous bloody South Pacific island naval battles, and finally upon the eventual return of US forces to the Philippines in 1945, US Navy PT boats played a small but important role in the South Pacific Campaign during World War II.